 Welcome to my website!

-I am a Geological Survey of Ireland Postdoctoral Research Fellowship awardee, working at the School of Earth Sciences, University College Dublin.
-My current project is about exploring the energy critical metal potential of Irish Zn-Pb mines and tailings.
+I am a research fellow in Critical Mineral Resources, working at the School of Earth Sciences, University College Dublin.
+My current project, which is funded by the Geological Survey of Ireland, is about exploring the energy critical metal potential of Irish Zn-Pb mines and tailings.
 I am strongly motivated to apply my analytical skills and expert knowledge to develop smart solutions to address challenges such as sustainable use of mineral resources.

 Prior to this position I worked as a Postdoctoral Research Fellow at the Irish Centre for Research in Applied Geosciences (iCRAG) and the Geology Department of Trinity College Dublin (2015-2019).
 My research was focused on methodology development of investigating the abundance of Energy Critical Elements (ECEs) in sulphide ores by novel in-situ micro-analysis, e.g. LA-ICPMS and SEM-EDS.

-Simultaneously I worked as a Postdoctoral Research Fellow at the Institute of Geology and Geophysics, Chinese Academy of Sciences (2014-2018).
-I worked as a research assistant at the Department of Geosciences, Aarhus University, Denmark during 2015.
+I worked as a Postdoctoral Research Fellow at the Institute of Geology and Geophysics, Chinese Academy of Sciences (2014-2018) and as a research assistant at the Department of Geosciences, Aarhus University, Denmark during 2015.
 Prior to that, I finished two Ph.D degrees in China (2008-2014) and Denmark (2012-2015), respectively.

 My research has been mostly focused on the following areas: